 You'll be amazed how much heat was retained by the water in the pot, and how quickly it returns to a boil.
 Dinner in a flash.

-Warm Gluten Free Pasta Salad | For lazy evenings
+Warm Pasta Salad | with gf pasta

 Ingredients

-1 pound tomatoes (about 8 plum tomatoes, 3 large globe tomatoes, or grape tomatoes sliced in half)
+- 1 pound tomatoes, (about 8 plum tomatoes, 3 large globe tomatoes, or grape tomatoes sliced in half)

-1 medium red onion, peeled and chopped
+- 1 medium red onion, peeled and chopped

-1 large handful fresh basil, chopped
+- 1 large handful fresh basil, chopped

-8 ounces sugar snap peas, cleaned and chopped into large pieces
+- 8 ounces sugar snap peas, cleaned and chopped into large pieces

-3 to 4 tablespoons extra virgin olive oil
+- 3 to 4 tablespoons extra virgin olive oil

-Kosher salt and freshly ground black pepper to taste
+- freshly ground black pepper, to taste

-1/2 pound semi-firm to firm cheese, like havarti or asiago, cubed
+- ½ pound semi-firm to firm cheese, like havarti or asiago, cubed

-1 pound dried corkscrew or elbow gluten free pasta
+- 1 pound dried corkscrew or elbow gluten free pasta

 Instructions

-In a large bowl, combine the tomatoes, onion, basil, peas, olive oil, and cheese.
-Stir gently until combined, and add salt and pepper to taste.
-Cover the bowl with plastic wrap and allow the mixture to sit at room temperature for at least 10 minutes, up to 6 hours (or as long as you feel comfortable leaving hard cheese at room temperature).
+- Cover the bowl with plastic wrap and allow the mixture to sit at room temperature for at least 10 minutes, up to 6 hours (or as long as you feel comfortable leaving hard cheese at room temperature).

-In a large pot of boiling water, cook the pasta according to package directions until al dente.
-Drain the pasta, and pour the hot pasta over the tomato and cheese mixture, and toss to combine.
-Serve immediately.
+- Drain the pasta, and pour the hot pasta over the tomato and cheese mixture, and toss to combine.

 Nicole, I tried to reply to your comment and every time I click the reply button nothing happens.
 I’ve had that problem before so I usually just start a new comment.
 It might be user error on my end!
 So, leave it out overnight like that(??) do you mean for a few days or a few hours?
 Either way, I’ll have to try that.